uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/overview.rst

       *  Raw and central sums / moments up to the fourth order
       *  Variation coefficient
-      *  Skewness and excess kurtosis (further refered as kurtosis)
+      *  Skewness and excess kurtosis (further referred as kurtosis)
       *  Minimum and maximum

 Refer to :ref:`onemkl_stats_usage_model`.